 Gish also promotes education and testing for Hepatitis B, another virus that infects the liver.
 Most people’s immune systems are able to get rid of the virus on their own, but some develop a chronic infection.
 Many people with chronic hepatitis B do not know it and they can spread it to others.
 Treatment can control the disease in most people and decrease the risk of liver cancer and cirrhosis.
 Vaccination is a cornerstone of preventing the spread of this disease.

 Many other health issues were addressed at the health fair, and community leaders and elected officials were also on hand to support the initiative.
 San Diego County Supervisor Ron Roberts proclaimed the day “UC San Diego Health Day.”
 Several city officials helped recognize UC San Diego Health as a major partner in bringing health services to people in the South Bay region.
 Shawn Loescher, director at the Office of College, Career and Technical Education at the San Diego Unified School District, and California State Assemblyman Marty Block also attended.

 The next HERE Initiative free health fair will be 10 a.m. to 2 p.m.
 Sept.
 22 at Memorial Bowl and Parkway Community Center, 373 Park Way in Chula Vista.
 It will include:

 - Preventive health screenings performed by our doctors and nurses

 - Informative talks on pressing health care issues affecting our community

-- Booths featuring UC San Diego Health System’s specialty services
+- Booths featuring UC San Diego Health’s specialty services

 - Booths hosted by local community partner organizations including the American Heart